pad1ryoshi/bug-hunting/README.md

 ## >_This repository
 This repository will serve as a way to showcase my scripts - using existing tools - in bash in order to automate some processes.
-I prefer to do processes manually but I realize the importance of automation for some tanks.
+I prefer to do processes manually but I realize the importance of automation for some tasks.

 ## >_Tools